 Meganekko: Sister Bernadette!
 Laura Main is adorable to begin with, but with the glasses?
 No wonder Dr Turner's so smitten!
 The nurses go positively giddy when she gets a new pair of frames at the beginning of the second series.

-Missing Mom: Timothy Turner's passed away prior to the start of series 1.
+Missing Mom: Timothy Turner's passed away a few months prior to the start of series 1.
 The impact of this on his life and his relationship with his dad (Dr Turner, the local physician) is definitely not shied away from.